sshahin07/WangLabCedars_hNPC_Retina_scRNA_Shahin_2025/README.md

-# Dynamic Transcriptomic Remodeling in Grafted Human Neural Progenitor Cells Uncovers Mechanisms for Vision Preservation in Retinitis Pigmentosa
+# Dynamic Transcriptomic Remodeling in Grafted Human Neural Progenitor Cells Uncovers Mechanisms for Vision Preservation in a rat model of Retinitis Pigmentosa

 ** Shahin et al. 2025 **